404shades/votercircle-flutter-assignment/README.md

 - First Page will have a plus icon at bottom right which will take you to login screen if not authenticated or to Create Post screen if already authenticated

+- Generated apk is added to release tab on github

 - Login Credentials to authenticate user

 ## userName - rohan